 If you send or spend money that you believe you got from a money order, expect problems with your bank.
 When you deposit a money order into your account, your bank will allow you to use some or all of the deposit immediately (typically the first $200, but it could be more, especially with U.S. Postal Service money orders).
 However, the bank has not yet collected the funds from the money order issuer; that process takes a few days or weeks.

-Because the bank won’t receive any money, they’ll deduct the fake deposit from your account.
+When your bank tries to collect the funds—from Western Union, for example— the bank will find out that it has a bogus money order.
+Because the bank won’t receive any money, it will deduct the fake deposit from your account.
 If your account is empty, your account balance will go negative and you’ll have to repay the bank.
 Plus, your checks will bounce, and your debit/ATM card will temporarily become worthless if you were running low on funds.

 The safest approach is to only accept payments from people you know and trust.
 But if you want to work with new customers or sell online, you may have to expose yourself to some risk.
 Fortunately, red flags and behavioral cues can help you manage your risk.

-- A request to send or wire money that was paid to you with a money order.
+- A request to send or wire money that was paid to you with a money order

-- An offer that came from out of the blue (how did this generous, trusting person find you?).
+- An offer that came from out of the blue (how did this generous, trusting person find you?)

-- International money orders (although fake USPS money orders are also a problem).
+- International money orders (although fake USPS money orders are also a problem)

-- Messages with numerous grammar and spelling mistakes.
+- Messages with numerous grammar and spelling mistakes

-- Refusal to pay you electronically (they can’t wire money or use an online service).
+- Refusal to pay you electronically (they can’t wire money or use an online service)

-- Your buyer asks for sensitive information like your bank account number.
+- Your buyer asks for sensitive information like your bank account number

-- It sounds too good to be true.
+- It sounds too good to be true

 If you have any doubt, don’t spend the money you receive from a money order.
 Treat it as suspect or be prepared to repay your bank.
 It can take weeks or months for the bank to figure out that you’ve deposited a bad money order.
 Most of the time you’ll find out about fraudulent items within a few weeks, but it can take longer.

 The most common scams start with a payment you receive, but it’s also possible to lose money when you’re the one paying.

-Advance payment: The most basic type of scam happens when you send a payment and don’t get anything in return.
+The most basic type of scam happens when you send a payment and don’t get anything in return.
 Sellers are eager and communicative when discussing payment, but they disappear after you send funds with a money order.
 Unfortunately, money orders don't have buyer protection or the ability to reverse charges.
 In some cases, you can cancel a money order, but the process is cumbersome and costs money.

 Money orders and money transfers are often part of “helping” scams.
 Somebody asks you to send funds, and they cash the money order before you realize that you were ripped off.
 These scams come in several varieties, including

-- Friends and loved ones trapped overseas (their wallet got lost or stolen, so they’re emailing or asking on social media).
+- Friends and loved ones trapped overseas: Their wallet got lost or stolen, so they’re emailing or asking on social media.

-- Romance scams (you develop affection for somebody online, and the person asks you to help with bills or an emergency).
+- Romance scams: You develop affection for somebody online, and the person asks you to help with bills or an emergency.

-- Debt collection (somebody calls with threats of jail time or other harsh consequences, but you can put the problem behind you if you pay now).
+- Debt collection: Somebody calls with threats of jail time or other harsh consequences, but you can put the problem behind you if you pay now.